A Guide to the BC Economy and Labour Market

 Where can you get more information?

-• Visit a career, counseling, or employment centre at your school, a college or university, or in your community.
-They usually have information about training and job prospects in specific occupations.
-Or, you can check out books and information about careers and industries at your local library.
-Try the business section of your local bookstore too.
+• Visit a career, counselling, or employment centre at your school, at a college or university, or in your community.
+They typically have information about training and job prospects for specific occupations.

 • Attend a Career Fair at your school or post-secondary institution.